viewar/documentation/docs/tutorials/template_tutorials/furniture_live.md

 `viewar login`

-#### Create your first Project
+### Create your first Project

-Now, we need to create a JavaScript project with a copy of all Template files in a proper structure.

-There will be common files like `package.json`, a src directory containing an `index.html` as well as an `index.js`, and couple other JavaScript files imported from the `index.js`.

-In addition to those, there will be a `.viewar-config` file containing information used to deploy the project: _appId, appVersion, id, and a token_.
-The _id_ and the _token_ will be unique and are fetched during the new app creation process.

-### Initialise a new project

-Let's initialise a project in a dedicated directory:
+Next we can initialise a project in a dedicated directory:

 `viewar init PROJECTNAME`